opixelum/brain-disk/ai/machine-learning/Activation Function.md

 ## Tanh

-- Used in hidden layers of a neural network;
+- Used in hidden layers of a neural network or as last activation function for binary classification tasks where labels are either -1 or 1;
 - Better performances than [[#Logistic (Sigmoid)]];
 - Has the vanishing gradient problem in deep neural networks. [[#Rectified Linear Unit (ReLU)]] solves this issue.